nycmeshnet/nycmeshnet.github.io/faq/index.md

 If you don't have rooftop access it is still possible to use a directional NanoStation in your window.
 This works best with line-of-sight to another router.
 It will work from behind glass if you are unable to place it outside the window.

+**Why don't we mesh mobile phones instead of routers?**
+There is software for mobile phones such as Serval and FireChat.
+This is mainly used for chat messages.
+It stores the messages until a phone is within range and then transfers the data.
+Mobile "mesh" networks are very low bandwidth, not real-time and require many phones in a small area.
+They are great for events or some emergency situations.

 **Is the mesh secure?**

 A mesh router is firewalled from your local network.
 It is not possible to reach beyond the mesh router to your LAN.
 Mesh tunneling over the Internet is by VPN and is secure.
 Network traffic within the mesh is not encrypted by default.